-The best secured card that reports as unsecured is the Discover it Secured card because it has a $0 annual fee and gives 1% to 2% cash back on purchases.
+The best secured card that reports as unsecured is the Discover it® Secured Credit Card because it has a $0 annual fee and gives 1 - 2% Cash Back on purchases.
 Discover also doubles the first year’s rewards as an anniversary present.
-It gives 1% back on all other purchases.
 But there are plenty of other secured credit cards that report as unsecured.

 Secured cards have the exact same credit-building potential as unsecured cards.
 If you make all your payments on time and don’t rack up a lot of debt, you should eventually be able to qualify for unsecured cards with more attractive terms.
 And there are plenty of good options currently available, all of which report to all three credit bureaus every month.
 That means any of them can help you improve you credit if used carefully.

 Popular secured credit cards that report as unsecured to credit bureaus: